Sprint Technique Warm up drills

 • Aims - develop balance and strengthen the lower leg muscles (reduce shin splints)

-• Amount - two repetitions over 30 metres
+• Amount - two repetitions over 20 to 30 metres

 Walking on Heels